alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 In addition to the NLP generated features, there were some valuable categorical features added to the model.
 The Yelp dataset actually contained many categorical features: i.e. whether or not a place was good for dancing or if they had a television available.
 However I decided not to utilize any of those features as I wanted to determine proxies for those characteristics through topic modeling.
 Thus, the only categorical feature I ended up taking directly from the dataset was the price range of the business.

-While the topic modeling would hopefully give me insight on the ambience of a bar, I wanted my model to focus on the type of alcohol the bar primarily served too.
-To accomplish this, I decided to try to amplify the presence of certain keywords in the reviews.
+While the topic modeling gave me insight on the ambience of a bar, I also wanted my model to focus a bar's primary alcohol type.
+To accomplish this, I decided to amplify the presence of certain keywords in the reviews.
 For example, for each bar I detected the number of times the token "whiskey" was mentioned.
 Dividing that count by the number of total reviews, I have a proportion that signaled how much of a whiskey bar a given bar was.
 I ended up creating these presence type categorical features on the keywords: whiskey, vodka, beer, wine, tequila, rum, shot, gin, brandy, soju, cider, and sake.

 ## Recommendation Engine

 ### Giving recommendations

 With the features established, I created a pipeline to generate features for each of the bars in my dataset.
-A recommendation could then be given by comparing the [cosine similarity] of an input bar against all the other bars in the dataset.
+A recommendation was given by comparing the [cosine similarity] of an input bar against all the other bars in the dataset.
 If there were multiple bars given as input, the cosine similarity of the averaged vector of the input bars was what was used.
 This similarity comparison formed the basis of my recommendation engine.
 Based off the dataset these were some of the possible recommendations:

 ![](/public/Project_Fletcher/recommendation1.png)